 Thruster downdraft kicked up a cyclone blast of dust and tiny bones.

 Behind her the Rogue Trader dropship leaped raptor-like back into the sky, ostensibly to provide covering fire, though – rather more pragmatically – the Captain was getting well clear of the impending storm about to be unleashed.

 Kallatar couldn’t blame the Captain for not wanting to be part of this fight, she herself had been dreading it for fifteen years, since the day the Kroot Pathfinder Blel Kadri had found her and delivered the grim news – the daemonhost Skvorax had survived the Ordo Malleus purge known as the Xolomon Deviance, and was loose in Imperial space.

 Kallatar and de Ardens had not parted on the best of terms, and for the decade after she had been declared Heretic.
-When she found Blel Kadri, she risked all to take the Kroot directly to de Ardens; to her surprise, instead of arresting her, this time he listened to her.
+When Blel Kadri journeyed from his rogue moon home to find de Ardens but had instead found her, she risked all to take the Kroot directly to de Ardens; to her surprise, instead of arresting her, this time he listened to her.